 4. Paint with water

-Get out paint brushes, rollers 4_Boredom_busters_paint_with_waterand other painting equipment and let your kids paint with water on the deck or driveway, if it’s blacktop.
+Get out paint brushes, rollers and other painting equipment and let your kids paint with water on the deck or driveway, if it’s blacktop.

 5. You’ve got mail